GigaDesk/Eardrum-Server-Documentation/README.md

 * **OTP**    : The project leverages One-Time-Password for multi-factor authentication (MFA) process that requires the user to enter a code sent to their phone number alongside their account credentials.

 ## Endpoint
-This API only includes a single endpoint
+The API only includes a single endpoint

 ## Query Types:
+The API includes the following query types: